dynatrace-ace/dynatrace-go-api-client/README.md

 # dynatrace-go-api-client

-Repository for the Go API? client for the [dynatrace API] The code is generated using [openapi-generator].
+Repository for the Go API client for the [dynatrace API].
+The code is generated using [openapi-generator].

 ## The dynatrace API v1 Config Client